ApplePieGiraffe/meet-landing-page/README.md

 ### Notes

 I think some things like the tablet/mobile animations and perhaps accessibility might need some tweaking.
-I'm always open to ideas and suggestions, so go ahead if you'd like to mention anything to me! 👍
+I'm always open to ideas and suggestions, so please do let me know if you have anything to say! 👍

 Besides that...